Yucaipa, California

-Yucaipa (Serrano: Yukaipa't) is a city located 10 mi east of San Bernardino, in San Bernardino County, California, United States.
+Yucaipa (Serrano: Yukaipa't) is a city located 10 mi east of San Bernardino, in the Inland Empire region of San Bernardino County, California, United States, on the eastern most edge of the Greater Los Angeles area.
 The population was 54,542 at the 2020 census, up from 51,367 at the 2010 census.
 Yucaipa has the distinction of being the longtime home to a large population of Serrano Native Americans.

 History

 Yucaipa Adobe, built in 1842, by Californio ranchero Diego Sepúlveda, is the oldest building in the city.

 Prior to the Spanish colonization of the Americas and the arrival of European settlers from Mexico, the Yucaipa Valley was known as Yukaipa't, which meant "green valley" in the Serrano American Language.
 The land was home to the Serrano Native Americans for thousands of years.
 Today, some of their descendants are enrolled in the San Manuel Band of Mission Indians.

-Yucaipa Rancheria
+Two male settlers had "discovered" The City of Yucaipa.
+The land was untouched. with orange groves, from end to end.

-Yucaipa Valley supported a large population of Serrano Native Americans.
-The fertile valley was watered by springs and creeks running out of the San Bernardino Mountains.
-The Serrano Americans lived in this location most of the year, but would make excursions into the mountains to gather acorns and other food items during their harvest season.
-The Rancheria is marked by California Historical Landmark #620.
+Redlands got its name, because its dirt was red.